Skip to content

 dataorc-utils — Lake

-Filesystem utilities for reading and writing to the Data Lake in Databricks pipelines.
+Filesystem utilities for reading and writing to the Data Lake.

 Overview

-The lake module provides a unified interface for file operations on Azure Data Lake Storage, abstracting away the differences between local development and Databricks runtime environments.
+The lake module provides a unified interface for file operations on Azure Data Lake Storage.
+Two implementations are available:

 Quick start